Updated on: 29th June

 - 350-450gsm – This is a thick card-like stock that’s harder to bend.
 It’s used for a range of different print materials such as business cards, greetings cards, postcards and table talkers.

-If you’re still not sure about the best GSM for your product, don’t fret!
+If you’ve read our GSM paper guide and you’re still not sure about the best GSM for your product, don’t fret!
 We have a handy blog that shows all the different paper stocks we have on offer for every print item we sell right here along with pictures to help you compare.

 You can also always order our free sample pack to get an idea of the different paper weights, stocks, and finishes that are available.

 If you’re still confused or need advice on a specific product, remember that our friendly customer service team are on hand to help!
-Give them a call on 0191 2727 327 or book a free video or phone call consultation and they’ll provide you with free advice about your next print project.
+Give them a call on 0191 2727 327 or click the orange live chat button and they’ll provide you with free advice about your next print project.